 I am a passionate Occupational Therapy advocate.
 I am the creator and administrator of the Facebook Group “USA School-based Occupational Therapists Looking for a Change“, “NY School-based Occupational Therapists Looking for a Change” and “School-based OTs and PTs working in Long Island“.
 You can learn more about our mission here.

 I have presented locally at the New York State Occupational Therapy Association Conference, Connecticut Occupational Therapy Association as well as the American Occupational Therapy Association Conference about Occupational Therapy advocacy within the school systems.
 We deserve equality.
-I look forward to presenting in Boston this year at the 2020 AOTA conference.

 MISS JAIME, O.T.
 FEATURED ON THE WEB